Skip to contents

 Data set: cars

-The cars data set reports the speed of cars in mph and the distance (dist) in ft taken to stop.
+The cars dataset reports the speed of cars in miles per hour (speed) and the stopping distance in feet (dist).

 linreg_cars <- visstat(cars, "dist", "speed")